jest-community/vscode-jest/README.md

 ## How to get it?

-Open up VS Code, go search for the extension "Jest"
+Open up VS Code, go search for the extension "Jest".

 ## How to get it set up?

 This project has the expectation that you would run something like `npm run test` which _just_ looks like `jest` in the `package.json`.
 So, please keep your configuration inside the `package.json` as opposed to using command line arguments.

+If have a more complex setup, it can probably be supported, check out the settings.
+They are all prefixed with `jest`.

 Also, you should use Jest 17+, however 16 works - it will just offer a warning.
+We're aiming to try and do current Jest version - 1, but won't specifically drop support for older versions unless we're forced into it.

+## Inspiration

+I'd like to give a shout out to [Wallaby.js](https://wallabyjs.com), which is a significantly more comprehensive and covers a lot more editors, if this extension interests you - check out that too.

 ## Troubleshooting